White Kennett: Antiquarian reputation

 Kennett's historical and antiquarian researches had meanwhile procured him some reputation.
 From Dr George Hickes (afterwards nonjuring bishop of Thetford), who lived for a time in seclusion with him at Ambrosden, he received instruction in the Anglo-Saxon and other northern tongues.
 For several years the two scholars were on the most friendly terms, but eventually there was an open rupture between them, owing to religious and political differences.
 Kennett contributed a life of William Somner to the James Brome's edition of that antiquary's Treatise of the Roman Ports and Forts in Kent (1693), and the biography was enlarged and reissued in Somner's Treatise of Gavelkind, 2nd edition 1726.
 His reputation as a topographer and philologist was enhanced by his Parochial Antiquities attempted in the History of Ambrosden, Burcester, and other adjacent parts in the counties of Oxford and Bucks, with a Glossary of Obsolete Terms, Oxford, 1695, 4to, dedicated to his patron, Sir W. Glynne.
-A new edition, greatly enlarged from the author's manuscript notes, was issued at Oxford (2 vols.
-1818, 4to) under the editorship of Bulkeley Bandinel.
+A new edition, greatly enlarged from the author's manuscript notes, was issued at Oxford (2 volumes 1818, 4to) under the editorship of Bulkeley Bandinel.
 While engaged on this work the question of lay impropriations had come much under his notice, and he published "for the terror of evil-doers" the History and Fate of Sacrilege, discovered by examples of Scripture, of Heathens, of Christians, London, 1698, 8vo, written by Sir Henry Spelman in 1632, but omitted from the edition of that author's Posthumous Works.